Chyron Corporation

 The Chyron Corporation is an American broadcast graphics and real-time data visualization company headquartered in Melville, New York.
 Founded in 1966 as Systems Resources Corporation, the firm changed its name to Chyron Corporation in the mid-1970s.
 It designs software and hardware used in television production, including character generators, virtual graphics, and on-air branding systems.
 In 2013, Chyron merged with Sweden-based Hego AB, forming ChyronHego, before returning to its original name in 2021.

 The company was founded in 1966 as Systems Resources Corporation.
-In its early days it was renamed "Chiron" after the centaur Chiron in Greek mythology.
+In its early days it was renamed "Chyron" in reference to the centaur Chiron from Greek mythology.
+The alternate spelling was chosen after finding that the "Chiron" spelling had been previously registered in California by a "Chiron Corporation".
 In the 1970s it pioneered the development of broadcast titling and graphics systems.
 Use of its graphics generators by the major New York City–based US television networks ABC, NBC, and eventually CBS, integrated text and graphics into news and sports coverage on broadcast television and later on cable TV.

 By the 1980s, Chyron had captured a 70 percent market share in its field.
 It was the most profitable company on Long Island.
 In 1983 it achieved a market capitalization of $112 million, high at the time for a small high-tech firm before the age of dot-com and the Internet.